UMAprotocol/docs/docs/tutorials/bots.md

 To deploy the bots to GCP we use the `compute instances create-with-container` CLI function which will create a new compute instance within your GCP Compute engine.
 This instance will boot up and run a Docker container on execution.
-From the core directory, where `liquidator.env` and `disputer.env` configs are located, you can run the following to deploy bots to GCP:
+From the root directory, where `liquidator.env` and `disputer.env` configs are located, you can run the following to deploy bots to GCP:

 ```bash
 gcloud compute instances create-with-container ethbtc-liquidator-kovan \